Indore Junction railway station: Scindia–Neemuch Railway

 Surveys between Indore and Neemuch started long back in 1871–72 when the plan and estimates for the whole project was submitted to the Government of India in 1872–73.
 Maharaja Jayajirao Scindia of Gwalior agreed to grant a loan of Rs.
 7.5 million at 4 per cent per annum interest for the project and the railway was renamed as ‘Scindia–Neemuch Railway’.
 It also included a branch line to Ujjain from Indore.
 The Indore–Ujjain branch line was opened in August 1876 and the line was completed in 1879–80.

 Bombay, Baroda and Central India Railway

 During the period 1881-1882, the Holkar Railway and Scindia Neemuch Railway merged under a single management and were renamed Rajputana Malwa Railway.
 In 1882, Khandwa–Indore line extended to Ajmer.
 The identity of Rajputana Malwa Railway remained for a very short while and its management was taken over by Bombay, Baroda and Central India Railway Company on 1 January 1885 till 1951.

 Western Railway

 Indore railway station was reconstructed by B.B. & C.I.company in the year 1921.
 On 5 November 1951, Western Railway with its headquarters at Mumbai came into existence after merging of B.B. & C.I.Railway with the other State Railways and overtook the administration of Indore Junction.
 The broad-gauge portion was extended from Ujjain–Maksi–Indore in 1964–66 and the doubling of the Indore–Bhopal sections was completed in during 1993–2001.

+Facilities

+Indore Junction is equipped with the following passenger amenities: